 Curriculum Mapping – Check curriculum activities have covered all outcomes

 Curriculum Sequence – The curriculum sequence is a key requirement when demonstrating curriculum intent

 20% Off the Job Training

-In the Stedfast Curriculum Planning module there is a useful feature for providers to plan their 20% off the job training.
+The Stedfast Curriculum Planning module has a useful feature for providers to plan their 20% off-the-job training.

 This is added after an activity has been created.
-Providers are able to add the number of expected learning hours against the scheduled weeks or months that has been set for the activity and against the learning, practice or assessment activities, again, dependent on has been selected.
+Providers can add the number of expected learning hours against the scheduled weeks or months that have been set for the activity and against the learning, practice or assessment activities, again, depending on what has been selected.

 Measuring Curriculum Impact

-At a specific point decided by the organisations, curriculum plan will conduct a review of the assessment plan.
+At a specific point decided by the organisations, the curriculum plan will review the assessment plan.

-These will typically be one-year cycles but can be shorter or longer depending on the provider requirements.
+These will typically be one-year cycles but can be shorter or longer depending on the provider's requirements.

-Each measure is allocated to a member of staff making the review process collaborative.
+Each measure is allocated to a staff member, making the review process collaborative.
 Staff will add their findings and recommendations.